HPCI-Lab/yProv4ML.github.io/src/reproducibility.md

 ```

 The directive `log_input` saves with incremental ids a various number of inputs, which are user defined.
+The `log_copy_in_prov_directory` parameter indicates whether the input (if a file) is copied as artifact into the artifact directory.
+This is necessary for reproducibility of the experiment if the input is not retrievable in any other way.

 ```python
 def log_output(out : Any, log_copy_in_prov_directory : bool = True): ...